nilesh1731/employee-demo-project/README.md

 - **Edit Employees**: Pre-filled form with update capabilities
 - **View Employees**: Responsive data table with pagination
 - **Delete Employees**: With confirmation dialog
+- **Search Employees* : we can search employee with employee name

 ### 2. Technical Implementation
 - **Centralized State**: Pinia store for all employee data